 Overview

-As a speech pathologist, you may help children develop speech and language skills, provide feeding advice to parents of a baby born with cleft palate, use technology to enable communication, and support adults after a stroke, traumatic brain injury or onset of illness.
+As a speech pathologist, you may help children develop speech, language and literacy, provide feeding advice to parents of a baby born with cleft palate, use technology to enable communication, and support adults after a stroke, traumatic brain injury or onset of illness.
+You will work alongside other health and education professionals in hospitals and communities.

-In this course, you will study speech and language development and explore the ways underlying conditions can impair swallowing and communication abilities.
-You’ll develop your clinical reasoning and learn practical skills, applying them to diverse cases.
+In this course, you’ll develop your knowledge of typical and atypical speech and language development, along with the mechanisms underlying acute and chronic conditions that can impair swallowing and communication.
+You’ll also learn clinical reasoning and practical skills, applying them to diverse cases.

-You’ll graduate this course with the expertise and confidence to begin your career as a speech pathologist.
+You’ll graduate with the expertise and confidence to begin your career as a speech pathologist.

 This can be a physically and mentally challenging course.
 Please familiarise yourself with the inherent requirements before applying.